-UPDATE — JULY 2025: The article below accurately summarizes the final rule issued by the U.S. Department of Health and Human Services’ Office for Civil Rights (OCR) under Section 1557 of the Affordable Care Act, which addresses algorithmic discrimination in healthcare.
-The rule was published in the Federal Register on May 6, 2024, and takes effect 300 days later, on March 2, 2025.
+UPDATE — JULY 2025: The article below accurately describes the final rule issued by the U.S. Department of Health and Human Services’ Office for Civil Rights (OCR) under Section 1557 of the Affordable Care Act.
+OCR published the rule in the Federal Register on May 6, 2024.
+It takes effect on March 2, 2025, 300 days after publication.

-The regulation applies to healthcare payers and providers receiving federal financial assistance and explicitly prohibits discriminatory use of clinical decision support tools—whether automated or manual—based on race, color, national origin, sex, age, or disability.
-Covered entities are required to identify, assess, and mitigate algorithmic bias in tools used for diagnosis, risk scoring, or treatment recommendations.
+The regulation applies to healthcare payers and providers receiving federal financial assistance.
+It explicitly bans discriminatory use of clinical decision support tools—whether automated or manual—based on race, color, national origin, sex, age, or disability.
+Covered entities must identify, assess, and mitigate algorithmic bias in tools used for diagnosis, risk scoring, or treatment recommendations.

-OCR guidance emphasizes the importance of proactive governance, staff training, and documentation of mitigation measures.
-While flexibility is afforded to smaller entities, larger organizations are expected to implement comprehensive compliance programs due to their greater resources and higher impact.
+OCR guidance stresses proactive governance, staff training, and documentation of mitigation efforts.
+Larger organizations are expected to create robust compliance programs due to their resources and broader impact, while smaller providers receive more flexibility.

-As of mid-2025, enforcement preparation is ongoing, and the rule has not been delayed or overturned, though industry stakeholders continue to raise concerns about cost, clarity, and compliance burdens—particularly for smaller providers.
+As of mid-2025, preparation for enforcement continues.
+The rule has not been delayed or overturned, although stakeholders still raise concerns about cost, clarity, and compliance burdens.
+Smaller providers, in particular, argue the standards remain challenging.

-However, since returning to office in January 2025, President Trump has issued executive orders reversing several nondiscrimination policies from the Biden administration, including rolling back protections based on gender identity under Section 1557.
-The legal and regulatory landscape is evolving rapidly, with some of the Biden-era rules—especially those related to gender-affirming care and LGBTQ+ protections—currently stayed or subject to nationwide injunctions.
+Since returning to office in January 2025, President Trump has issued executive orders that roll back several nondiscrimination protections from the Biden administration, including those tied to gender identity.
+Court challenges have created further uncertainty, with some Biden-era rules—especially those on gender-affirming care—currently stayed or under injunction.

 ORIGINAL NEWS STORY: